OYEMATTH-1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints a number with two decimal places, followed by a new line Create a script that counts the number of directories in the PATH Create a script that creates a new local variable
+Write a script that prints a number with two decimal places, followed by a new line Create a script that counts the number of directories in the PATH Create a script that creates a new local variable Create a script that creates a new global variable.